International maritime law: Principles that navigate the seas

 Environmental protection and sustainability

-As apprehensions about environmental degradation and the ecological impact of maritime activities escalate, international maritime law has evolved to encompass principles centered on environmental safeguarding and sustainability.
-UNCLOS, for example, mandates states to prevent, mitigate, and manage marine pollution, originating from both land-based and maritime sources.
-Additionally, the principle of the “common heritage of mankind” asserts that deep-sea mineral resources, beyond national jurisdiction, belong to humanity collectively and must be managed for the welfare of present and future generations.
+as apprehensions about environmental degradation and the ecological impact of maritime activities escalate, international maritime law has evolved to encompass principles centered on environmental safeguarding and sustainability.
+UNCLOS, for exmaple, mandates states to prevent, mitigate, and manage marine pollution, originating from both land-based and maritime sources. the principle of the “common heritage of mankind” asserts that deep-sea mineral resources, beyond national jurisdiction, belong to humanity collectively and must be managed for the welfare of present and future generations.

 Search and rescue